 High noon for British PM on Brexit

-British MPs are voting on a Brexit bill that could destabilise the government, as the clock ticks to the UK exit date next March.
+British MPs are voting on a Brexit bill that could destabilise the government, as the clock ticks to the UK exit date.

-The bill, as amended by the House of Lords, would grant parliament the power to reject a final Brexit deal it did not like in what it called a "meaningful vote", effectively keeping the UK in the EU.
+The bill, as amended by the House of Lords, would grant parliament the power to reject a final Brexit deal that it did not like, in what it called a "meaningful vote", which could keep the UK in the EU.

 Dear EUobserver reader